 125 Front Street,

-10 am Worship Service every Sunday morning!
+10 am Worship every Sunday morning!

 Paper Products continues all year on the 3rd Wed. of the month, 10 to noon.
 Recipients must be residents of Sumas on food stamps & no cash benefits.

 Acts 4:1-22 ~ Holy Boldness Part 1 ~ Pastor Carl Crouse

 Journey is the monthly Newsletter for the Church family.
 Check out the August edition here